About broadband internet and cell service — information for real estate buyers in Sullivan County, NY

 Parts of Sullivan County are served by Frontier Communications, which does offer DSL service throughout most of its service area.
 Frontier-served parts of the county include areas around Roscoe in the 607 area code, as well as areas in the southwestern part of Sullivan County south from Narrowsburg.
 Many parts of the southwest around Eldred, Barryville and Glen Spey are Frontier-served, but you need to check because Verizon and Frontier dovetail each other down there in a patchwork.
 While Frontier offers much more DSL coverage in its service areas than Verizon does in theirs, it’s not universal — so be sure to check.

-If you don't get cell reception inside your home, but find you can pick up a signal and make a call on your deck, standing by an upstairs window or walking up your driveway, you may benefit from a cell booster that can pump the cell signal into your home using an external antenna connected to an inside signal booster.
+If you don’t get cell reception inside your home, but find you can pick up a signal and make a call on your deck, standing by an upstairs window or walking up your driveway, you may benefit from a cell booster that can pump the cell signal into your home using an external antenna connected to an inside signal booster (the most powerful configuration).
 I use one at my house, and it works great.
-Wilson Electronics is the primary manufacturer of cell boosters, and they also have a model (the eqo, at left) that doesn’t require an external antenna installation.
+Weboost (formerly Wilson Electronics) is the primary manufacturer of cell boosters, and they also have a model (the eqo, at left) that doesn’t require an external antenna installation.

 Satellite.
 Satellite internet (Hughesnet or Exede/Wildblue) are the most widely available high speed internet options in rural areas not served by cable or DSL.
 I live in an area not served by any of the other options, and have satellite (used to have Hughes, have switched to Exede).
 Satellite internet, however, does have its limitations.
-The biggest negative over other options is the time lag.
+The biggest negative over other options is ‘latency’.
 When you send a page request, it travels from your dish to a satellite about 60,000 miles above the earth and then down to a receiving station.
 The page that gets returned makes the same trip in reverse.
 This takes anywhere from 800 to 1600 milliseconds.
 (A page requested through a cable connection might take 60 to 150 milliseconds by comparison.)
-For regular websurfing and email, downloading a movie or streaming music it's really not all that noticeable.
-But if you need to use a VPN (virtual private network) or connect remotely to your desktop from work (a remote desktop), it is very noticeable.
+For regular websurfing and email, downloading a movie or streaming music it’s not particularly noticeable.
+But if you need to use a VPN (virtual private network) or connect remotely to your desktop from work (a remote desktop), latency can be an issue.
 Also, because of the time lag, some applications like Voice Over IP phones (Vonage or Skype) or video chat and meeting applications, do not work as smoothly as over hardwired or even cellular wireless connections.
 Wall Street traders and online multi-person gamers may also find the satellite time lag less than acceptable.

 Satellite download speeds have improved a LOT over the past few years, and now download speeds on Hughes and Exede rival cable.